 Details of the sanctions administered by the school can be found in the two sections below and in Appendix 2.
+The school behaviour plan can be found in Appendix 3.

 Serious Misconduct

 Serious misconduct will result in the pupil being sent home pending enquiries, after which the pupil may be returned to school on a behaviour and performance contract/report, internally suspended, externally temporary excluded, or permanently excluded or withdrawn by parents.
 The individual circumstances will determine the course of action by the school.